-The compliance function is active at both the VIG Holding and Group level, is decentrally structured and has been established separately from the other governance and key functions of VIG Holding.
-It performs the duties specified in the VIG Holding compliance function policy, which is based on the Group compliance management policy.
+The compliance function is active at both the VIG Holding and VIG Insurance Group level, is decentrally structured and has been established separately from the other governance and key functions of VIG Holding.
+It performs the duties specified in the VIG Holding compliance function guideline.

-A Compliance Committee was established at the VIG Holding level, consisting of the head of Group Compliance and the compliance contact persons.
+A Compliance Committee was established at the VIG Holding level, consisting of the holder of the compliance function and the compliance officers.
 They are the holders of the other governance functions, the heads of other risk-relevant departments, the issuer compliance officer, the anti-money laundering compliance officer, the data protection officer and the IT security officer.
 Meetings take place four times a year.
 The minutes are sent to the Managing Board for information.
 The holder of the compliance function coordinates the compliance activities in VIG Holding, with the compliance contact persons responsible for implementing the compliance duties assigned to them in their areas of activity.
-The compliance function also promotes communication and ensures an appropriate flow of communication on compliance-relevant topics within VIG Holding.
+The compliance function also promotes coordinated collaboration on compliance agendas and ensures an appropriate flow of communication on compliance-relevant topics within VIG Holding.
 The compliance contact persons assist it in the performance of its duties, and provide support if needed.

-A committee, the Group Compliance Committee, was also established at the Group level, consisting of the head of Group Compliance and the compliance officers of the VIG (re-) insurance companies seated in the EU.
+A committee, the Group Compliance Committee, was also established at the VIG Insurance Group level, consisting of the holder of the VIG Insurance Group compliance function, the compliance officers of the VIG (re-)insurance companies and specifically defined non-(re-)insurance companies in and outside the EU.
 Meetings take place at least once a year.
-Compliance responsible persons have also been specified for the non-EU companies, and meetings with them also take place at least once a year.
-The minutes of these meetings are provided to the Managing Board.
-Starting in 2019, the compliance contact persons for the non-EU companies will be integrated into the Group compliance committee and common meetings will take place for the EU and non-EU companies.
-The compliance officers and compliance contact persons are responsible for implementing the compliance responsibilities in their companies.
-They are managed and assisted by the holder of the compliance function.
-A system of regular and ad hoc reporting has been established with the local companies.
+The minutes of these meetings are provided to the Managing Board for their information.
+The compliance officers are responsible for implementing compliance responsibilities in their companies.
+They are managed and assisted by the holder of the compliance function in VIG Insurance Group.